-Have a think about the workstation components listed below and circle whether you think they're ergonomic or no.
+Have a think about the workstation components listed below and circle whether you think they're ergonomic or not.

 Workstation Component Ergonomic?
-If you use a document holder, it should be placed just to the side of the monitor at eye level Yes - No The mouse should be placed on the desk approximately above your knee Yes - No Position the keyboard as close to the font of your desk as possible Yes - No When you look at the centre of your monitor, your eyes should be looking down at an angle of approximately 30° Yes - No The best office chairs are gas-adjustable and include arm rests Yes - No If you're using a laptop for more than 2 hours per day, connect a separate mouse, LCD monitor and keyboard Yes - No It doesn't matter which side you position a document holder as long as it is positioned just to the side of your monitor Yes - No Get the position of your monitor correct and then position the chair and desk Yes - No It is good to use the mouse both left-handed and right-handed even if you are right-handed Yes - No Adjust the height of your chair until your thighs are angled at approximately 30° below horizontal Yes - No Position the monitor so that it avoids reflective glare from windows and overhead lights Yes - No Adjust the backrest of your chair so that it is positioned in the curve of your back Yes - No The correct height of your desk places its top surface just above elbow height Yes - No When you sit at your desk, your top half of your arms and lower legs should be approximately vertical Yes - No at the computer.
-Make sure that you relax and perform the exercises gently.
-You should stop immediately if you feel any discomfort.
+1. If you use a document holder, it should be placed just to the side of the monitor at eye level Yes - No 2.
+The mouse should be placed on the desk approximately above your knee 3.
+Position the keyboard as close to the font of your desk as possible Yes - No 4.
+When you look at the centre of your monitor, your eyes should be looking down at an angle of approximately 30° Yes - No 5.
+The best office chairs are gas-adjustable and include arm rests Yes - No 6.
+If you're using a laptop for more than 2 hours per day, connect a separate mouse, LCD monitor and keyboard Yes - No 7.
+It doesn't matter which side you position a document holder as long as it is positioned just to the side of your monitor Yes - No 8.
+Get the position of your monitor correct and then position the chair and desk Yes - No 9.
+It is good to use the mouse both left-handed and right-handed even if you are right-handed Yes - No 10.
+Adjust the height of your chair until your thighs are angled at approximately 30° below horizontal Yes - No 11.
+Position the monitor so that it avoids reflective glare from windows and overhead lights Yes - No 12.
+Adjust the backrest of your chair so that it is positioned in the curve of your back Yes - No 13.
+The correct height of your desk places its top surface just above elbow height Yes - No 14.
+When you sit at your desk, your top half of your arms and lower legs should be approximately vertical Yes - No